hungryram/yooriparknew/content/listings/2640-granada-st.md

 show_interior_details = false

 +++
 This two-unit property is centrally located in Cypress Park alongside Mount Washington.
-Easy access to some of **_LA's_** major freeways 5, 110, and the 2 freeways.
+Providing easy access to some of Los Angeles major freeways the 5, 110, and the 2 freeway.
+The property is within walking distance to Rio De Los Angeles State Park, minutes from the Dodger Stadium, Downtown LA, China Town, and more!

+A total of 3 bedrooms and 2 bathrooms, this property sits on a 5,400 Sq.
+Ft. lot.
+The front unit has 2 bedrooms, 1 bathroom, living room, laundry room, and an amazing size kitchen.